opendime/chrome-opendime-extension/README.md

   way or the other; you can make it display test data for most cases
 - App window is currently coded to be 840x640px but we can change that.
 You should work in a similarly-sized window.
-- simply load `main.html` into chrome from the filesystem:
+- simply load `main.html` into chrome from the filesystem, and most things work:

 ```
 open main.html